VinAIResearch/RDUOT/readme.md

 Each corrupted dataset consists of two components: clean data and outliers.
 In our paper, we use **CIFAR-10**, **STL-10**, or **CelebA HQ 256** as the clean data; and any other datasets as the outliers.

 ## Training ##
-We use the following commands to train our proposed model.
+We use the following commands to train our proposed model:

 #### CIFAR-10 perturbed by MNIST (3%) ####